The Energy and Resources Group – graduate degrees that make a difference

 Applicant Mentoring

 ERG’s applicant mentorship program is a student-run program connecting prospective Master’s and PhD applicants with current graduate students.
 Graduate student mentors can give advice on essays, answer questions about the curriculum, and provide general guidance throughout the application process.
 This program is aimed at addressing the historic barriers that students from underrepresented and/or non-traditional academic backgrounds face in applying to graduate school.
 If you have an identity that is underrepresented (URM, low-income, first-generation, parent, etc.) we strongly encourage you to note that in this interest form, as we will better be able to serve your needs.
-Those interested in taking part in the mentorship program should submit a mentorship interest form here.
+Those interested in taking part in the mentorship program will be able to submit a mentorship interest form.
 Mentor pairings are assigned on a rolling basis as forms are submitted and mentors become available.
 Please expect at least a 1-2 week turnaround between interest form submission and mentor pairing.
-The last day to submit an interest form is October 31, 2023.
+The last day to submit an interest form this year is October 31, 2024.
 There will be an ERG panel in October, and we will email all interested applicants to provide the zoom information.
 Please note: ERG’s applicant mentorship program is entirely independent of the Admission Committee.
 Though the program is intended to support students during the application process, participation in the program will have no direct bearing on any admission decision.

 Check out our other resources for underrepresented students including those who are undocumented, first-generation college students, and those who are educationally and financially challenged: Office for Graduate Diversity.